We use them in our flashlights, remote controls, security cameras, fire alarms, and more.

 No!
 They need to be disposed of in a way that is safe for the Earth, our children, and our grandchildren.

-We don’t need to leave them a major dump site to have to deal with.
+We shouldn’t leave them a major dump site to deal with.

 You may recycle all of your batteries at Howard County Recycling District.
 Please make sure all 9 volt batteries are taped at the terminals, this will help with the possibility of sparking.
 This facility is open every Monday, Tuesday, Thursday and Friday, 8am to 4pm, Wednesday 1pm to 4pm we are closed weekends and major holidays.
 This facility is for Howard County, Indiana households only.
 Business waste is prohibited.